apache/mxnet/contrib/clojure-package/examples/captcha/README.md

 ### Training

 First the OCR model needs to be trained based on [labeled data](https://apache-mxnet.s3-accelerate.dualstack.amazonaws.com/R/data/captcha_example.zip).
-The training can be started using:
+The training can be started using the following:
 ```
 $ lein train [:cpu|:gpu] [num-devices]
 ```
-which downloads the training/evaluation data using the `get_data.sh` script before starting training.
+This downloads the training/evaluation data using the `get_data.sh` script before starting training.

-I encountered some out-of-memory issues while training using :gpu on Ubuntu linux (18.04).
-However, the command `lein train` (training on one CPU) worked well for me.
+It is possible that you will encounter some out-of-memory issues while training using :gpu on Ubuntu linux (18.04).
+However, the command `lein train` (training on one CPU) may resolve the issue.

 The training runs for 10 iterations by default and saves the model with the prefix `ocr-`.
-I was able to achieve an exact match accuracy of ~0.954 and ~0.628 on training and validation data respectively.
+The model achieved an exact match accuracy of ~0.954 and ~0.628 on training and validation data respectively.

 ### Inference